For several reasons, towns and settlements that once flourished are abandoned and become ghost towns.

 Silkville, Franklin County – Post Office 1870-1892 – Several buildings remain, including an old house and a stone school southwest of Williamsburg.

-Sitka, Clark County – Post Office 1909-1964 – A small population and some abandoned buildings and ruins still remain.
+Sitka, Clark County – Post Office 1909-1964 – A small population and some abandoned buildings and ruins remain.

 Skiddy/Camden, Morris County – Post Office – 1869-1953 – A small population (approx. 20) remains in the area.
 In 1879, the town’s name was changed to Camden, and in 1883, it was changed back to Skiddy.